19 Months Old Baby Food – Ideas, Chart and Recipes

 4. Multivitamins

-Contrary to the popular opinion, multivitamins are not suggested by doctors after an issue is diagnosed.
+Contrary to popular opinion, multivitamins are not suggested by doctors after an issue is diagnosed.
 These are usually prescribed as a pre-emptive measure to balance any kind of deficiency a child might be at the risk of experiencing.

 A balanced diet